top of page

 close up of a branded buffalo trace plastic tasting glass filled with bourbon cream liquor, sitting next to a small chocolate topped with a pecan

 With everyone asking if the E.H.
 Taylor was in stock in the shop, only to be disappointed, David explained the legal ramifications of supply here, which are mind boggling to us from the UK.
-Kentucky have a 3 tier system where product made at the distillery has to go off site to a distribution centre, from there to a distributor, from where the distillery has to buy it back, to then sell it in their shop.
+Kentucky has a 3 tier system, where product made at the distillery has to go off site to a distribution centre, from there to a distributor, from where the distillery has to buy it back, to then sell it in their shop.
 It's taxed every step of the way.
 Crazy!

 The tour had been unscripted, sometimes frenetic, but David delivered tonnes of information in a memorable way, tailored to suit everyone on the tour.

+After the tour you're free to wander the site.
 Don't underestimate the walking here though, as the site is massive.
 We spent an hour after the tour further exploring the buildings, many of which have plaques on them telling you about their history.
 Just come in comfy shoes.

 Firehouse Sandwich Stop